×

 EXTENT: 400 linear feet, archivally boxed and preserved, ca.100,000 printed items.
 Further additions will be comprised of new acquisitions and collections undergoing processing, such as the Arthur Goldsmith Collection of fine print prospectuses and collecting correspondence.

-The inventory of bookseller lists and ephemera can be accessed here.
+Access the inventory of bookseller lists and ephemera.

 HISTORY & PROVENANCE: Established in 1988 through a donation by John Neal Hoover and developed in cooperation with private donors and with the help of other public, and institutional collection transfers, these materials were assembled rapidly in recent years at the Mercantile Library under this collection name and collecting program.
 The collection began with the cataloging and/or retention of the early priced catalogs which reflected the building of the Mercantile Library's earliest collections, and evolved into a deeper bibliographical resource with the passing of time.